json-structure/json-structure/README.md

 properties of the original JSON object into the destination object.
 Replace the original object with the destination object.

-Here is the same algorithm described in pseudocode rather than prose:
+Below is the same algorithm described in pseudocode rather than prose.
+For simplicitly the error paths have been omitted.

 ![compose algorithm](pseudocode.png#cache-buster)